Crafting Joy: Transform Your Space with Painted Pots

 Materials Needed for Painting a Pot

-• Terracotta or ceramic pot
+• Terracotta or ceramic pot (terracotta is easiest to start with)

 • Acrylic paints or paint pens

-• Clear sealer or varnish
+• Clear sealer or spray varnish

-• Painter’s tape (optional)
+• Painter’s tape (great for clean lines)

 Selecting the Perfect Pot